PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 | 16-23 | 8 | major SW version | The major version number of the software of the MC and constant bomb hardware. |
 | 24-31 | 8 | minor SW version | The minor version number of the software of the MC and constant bomb hardware. |

-Upon receiving the message, a module MUST set the MODULE_READY signal high and enter _configuration mode_.
+Upon receiving the message, a module MUST set the MODULE_READY signal high and enter _initialization mode_.
+If the module's reset sequence is done, it can immediately send an Init complete (0x03) message and enter _configuration mode_.

+Any errors detected before this point MUST only be reported after receiving this message.

 If the module detects an unrecoverable error before or during this message, the module MAY keep the MODULE_READY signal low in addition to sending an error message.

 The version numbers can be used by both ends of the communication to update a module's protocol while keeping it compatible with older versions, or by the MC to detect outdated or unsupported module revisions.

+### ID 0x03: Init complete

+This message is sent by a module.
+It is only valid for modules in _initialization mode_.
+The message contains no data.

+This message indicates that the module has completed its reset sequence and that configuration messages may follow.
+Upon sending this message the module MUST enter _configuration mode_.

-### ID 0x03: Ping
+### ID 0x04: Ping

 This message is sent by the MC.
-It is only valid for modules in _configuration mode_ and _game mode_.
+It is only valid for modules in _initialization mode_, _configuration mode_ and _game mode_.
 The message contains no data.

-Upon receiving the message, a module MUST respond with a Pong (0x03) message with no data.
+Upon receiving the message, a module MUST respond with a Ping (0x04) message with no data.

-However, a module that is in _reset mode_ MUST NOT respond to a Ping (0x03) message.

 ### ID 0x10: Launch game